-Your "new" Farm Cat is fully-vetted!
-Spayed/neutered, vaccinated for rabies, distemper, and other diseases, treated for parasites (internal & external), and tested Negative for Feline Leukemia and FIV; everything an indoor cat gets.
+Your new Farm/Barn Cat is fully-vetted!
+Spayed/neutered, vaccinated for rabies, distemper, and other diseases, treated for parasites (internal & external), and combo tested Negative for Feline Leukemia and FeLV; everything an indoor pet cat gets.

 The farm family will complete an application.
 As cats become available meeting the above criteria, shelter personnel/volunteers will contact the interested farm family.

 Establish a routine for feeding twice per day.
 Shake the food bag or call kitty, kitty.
 Continue routine once released so they will know it's time to eat.
 Cats cannot live on what they catch; they need food & fresh water daily.
-Cats are by nature clean animals & like a clean litter box.
-Clean daily or twice a day while caged.
+Cats are by nature clean animals & like a clean litter box, water bowl and food bowl.
+Clean daily or twice per day while caged/contained.

 When you feed, water and/or scoop litter, center yourself in front of the open door.
 Your presence should prevent attempts to exit the cage.